Biden touts $28.6B restaurant relief program, orders tacos - WTMJ

 The president went to Taqueria Las Gemelas in Washington on Wednesday and ordered lunch.
 The restaurant, owned in part by Mexican immigrants, was a beneficiary of a pilot version of the restaurant relief program.
 It went from 55 employees to seven during the pandemic, though it was able to rehire some workers through the Paycheck Protection Program that predates the Biden administration.

-“The restaurant industry was so badly hurt nationwide,” Biden said Wednesday, the anniversary of Mexico’s victory over French forces at the Battle of Puebla, on May 5, 1862.
+“When the COVID-19 pandemic struck, our nation’s restaurants were some of the first and the worst hit,” Biden said in remarks Wednesday, the anniversary of Mexico’s victory over French forces at the Battle of Puebla, on May 5, 1862.

+The president stressed that restaurants have historically been one of the first rungs on the economic ladder, a chance to move upward that was undermined by the virus.

+“For 1 in 3 Americans, a restaurant provided their first job,” he said at the White House.
+“This industry provided more opportunity for minority managers than any other industry in America.
+This is an industry where the staff feels like family and often is family.”

 The White House said that 186,200 restaurants, bars and other eligible businesses had applied for the program over its first two days of accepting applications.
 More than half of the applicants are owned by women, veterans or people from historically disadvantaged backgrounds.
 The aid for eateries was part of the Biden administration’s broader $1.9 trillion coronavirus relief package.